TahNibaa Naataanii: Biography

-Naataanii was born on May 5, 1967 in Shiprock New Mexico to Sarah H. Natani, a weaver.
+Naataanii was born on May 5, 1967, in Shiprock, New Mexico, to Sarah H. Natani, a weaver.
 Her paternal grandmother gave her the name TahNibaa Aglohiigiih, which means "TahNibaa the Weaver".
-By the age of five Naataanii had moved away from her birthplace and was attending kindergarten in Ft.
-Defiance, Arizona.
+By the age of five Naataanii had moved away from her birthplace and was attending kindergarten in Fort Defiance, Arizona.

 She was taught how to weave when she was seven and when she was ten, her family moved to Table Mesa, about 12 miles south from her birthplace.
 Naataanii continued to weave during the summers up until she finished high school, selling what she wove so she could buy herself new clothes for the next academic year.
 While attending school Naataanii found it difficult to live with the Biligaana (white people) and Diné (own people) at the same time, often having both cultural and societal forms of living interfering with one another.
 After completing high school she enlisted in the U.S. Navy.
 Naataannii has stated that she enlisted because she wanted to travel the country but instead she traveled the world.

 Naataanii was unable to weave for five years while she was enlisted and has recalled traveling to countries like the Philippines and Thailand, being in indigenous neighborhoods, and seeing people living like in some reservations where certain technologies and things like running water were not present.
 Whilst there, she was also able to see weavings from those particular cultures during that time, and even stating she felt a connection with these cultures.